kmeaton/Pinfish_Transcriptome/README.md

 The final annotation table was reformatted to contain only one line per gene with relevant functional information, and this complete annotation table is uploaded as transcriptome_annotation.csv.
 This file is the same as Supplementary File 1 from Eaton et al. (2021).
 The detailed results from the ENSEMBL and UniProt annotations (prior to their concatenation into a single, more concise file) are also uploaded, as ENSEMBL_annotations.csv and UNIPROT_annotations.csv.

+### Tag-Seq read processing

+Reads were processed following the pipeline available [here](https://github.com/z0on/tag-based_RNAseq).

+Differentially expressed genes were identified for both juveniles and adults with the program DESeq2 in R, using the scripts DESeq2_juveniles.R and DESeq2_adults.R, respectively.